 We prepared ourselves for what was billed as a mental and physical battle between man and the man-made.
 We were to conquer the impenetrable Wall, with its incessant steps, staggering climbs, demanding descents and searing heat - all to raise money for one fantastic charity - The British Heart Foundation.

 Meeting our fundraising target of over £6,100 was no mean feat.
 We’d been frantically raising money since the previous August.
 As mentioned in the article I wrote during this time, we did everything we could to encourage donations, including organising raffles, gin tasting evenings, auctions, street collections and bake sales.

-So as we departed Heathrow for the mystical East, we felt lighter knowing we’d smashed our target, raising over £7,900 for BHF.
+So as we departed Heathrow, we felt lighter knowing we’d smashed our target, raising over £7,900 for BHF.
 Signal also covered the cost of entry, bringing the final total to £14,177.

 Over 10 hours in the sky and 8,000km later, we finally landed and got some rest, having leapt seven hours in the future.
 We woke up for the first day of our trek jet-lagged and nervous.

 The iron sky outside belied the forecasts of sun, but our backpacks were bulging with wet layers, dry layers and any other layer we thought we could possibly need.
 So with our belongings stowed safely, we journeyed by bus to our first stop at Jinshanling.

 This is the question everyone asked us afterwards.
 But it hasn’t been easy to answer.

 There are few words that can capture the sheer scale and awe of peering up and seeing the Wall rising in front of you.
 Thoughts flitted through my own mind about the impossible number of bricks, the feasibility of the challenge itself and just how infinitesimal I felt.